hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - When a company is **prioritizing top-line growth**
     - Company: rebalance engineering resources toward product
-    - Product: prioritize growth, pulling in infra to support scale-ups
+    - Product: **prioritize growth**, pulling in infra to support scale-ups
     - Infra: **prioritize agility**, adding new and better (more agile, stable) affordances for product to build on
 - When a company is **prioritizing bottom-line growth**
     - Company: rebalance engineering resources toward infra